wso2/docs-is/en/includes/guides/authentication/oidc/oidc-federated-idp-initiated-sso.md

 The steps below implement the following example scenario.

 - Two instances of {{product_name}} running on two different ports (e.g. 9443 and 9444), represent the internal and external IdPs respectively.
-- The internal IdP has an application called travelocity.com.
+- The first instance (internal IdP) has an application called `travelocity.com`.
-- A user belonging to the external IdP should be able to access travelocity.com without creating an account in the internal IdP.
+- A user belonging to the second instance (external IdP) should be able to access `travelocity.com` without creating an account in the internal IdP.

-Follow the steps below to implement this scenario.

 ## Prerequisites

+Before you begin, be sure to set up the following:

 1. Set up two instances of {{product_name}}.